 SS: Yes.
-As I mentioned at the start of this interview, our research indicates that right now the stock market is presenting a first class investment opportunity, not seen in almost 30 years.
-And over the next decade we believe we're going to see a stock market boom.
-And Stocks and Shares ISAs are a perfect vehicle to help adventurous growth investors to profit from the boom.
+As I mentioned at the start of this interview, our research indicates that right now the stock market is presenting an opportunity not seen in almost 30 years.
+Over the next decade we believe we're going to see a stock market boom - and Stocks and Shares ISAs are a perfect vehicle to help adventurous growth investors to profit from that boom.